svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/faq_v1.md

 - Many projects use tools like Chapter 100 to abate most real and personal property taxes for years.
 - State data center incentives can eliminate sales tax on construction materials and equipment.
-- The headline numbers can sound very large, but the citys **actual annual cash** after abatements can be much smaller.
+- The headline numbers can sound very large, but the city's **actual annual cash** after abatements can be much smaller.

 Our framework is designed so that the community is not relying only on conventional abatements and optimistic projections.
 Instead, FDIA/FCIC can negotiate **clear, contract-based community revenue** (ground rent and small per-MW fees) that is easier to understand and monitor.
 Exact numbers would still be determined in any real negotiation, but the goal is **transparent, enforceable community revenue**, not mystery math.